songamugenzi/authentication-testing-practice/README.md

 ### Task 1: Project Set Up

 - [ ] Create a forked copy of this project
-- [ ] Clone your OWN version of the repository (Not Lambda's by mistake!)
+- [ ] Clone your OWN version of the repository
 - [ ] Create a new branch: git checkout -b `<firstName-lastName>`.
 - [ ] Implement the project on your newly created `<firstName-lastName>` branch, committing changes regularly
 - [ ] Push commits: git push origin `<firstName-lastName>`